anandthakker/html-outline/README.md

   element name (e.g., `img[class="bray" src="img/donkey.jpg"]`)
 - `classNames` flag determines whether or not to print class names, e.g., `div.container`.

+Note: these are all also available as command line options: `--classNames=true`,etc.

 # Thanks